sourmash-bio/sourmash/doc/tutorial-lemonade.md

 ![metacoder output](https://raw.githubusercontent.com/mblstamps/stamps2022/main/kmers_and_sourmash/metacoder_gather.png)

-## Interlude: why reference based analyses are problematic for environmental metagenomes.
+## Interlude: why reference-based analyses are problematic for environmental metagenomes

+Reference-based metagenome classification is highly dependent on the organisms present in our reference databases.
+For well-studied environments, such as human-associated microbiomes, your classification percentage is likely to be quite high.
-During the lecture, I showed you some preliminary data suggesting that really only a few types of metagenomes have high classification rates against Genbank.
-This is an environmental metagenome, and you can see that we're estimating only 5.3% of it will map to GTDB reference genomes!
+In contrast, this is an environmental metagenome, and you can see that we're estimating only 5.3% of it will map to GTDB reference genomes!

 Wow, that's **terrible**!
 Our taxonomic and/or functional analysis will be based on only 1/20th of the data!